What Van City

-At Van City, we work to embody and exemplify uncompromising faithfulness to the essential, core doctrine precious to disciples of Jesus throughout church history while simultaneously making room for honest questions and complex, often painful wrestling with God.
-We want our family to be an environment where both new and seasoned Christians can work out what it means to follow Jesus faithfully, and there is grace and accountability for both.
+At Van City, we work to embody and exemplify uncompromising faithfulness to the essential, core doctrine precious to disciples of Jesus throughout church history, while simultaneously making room for honest questions and complex, even painful, wrestling with God.

-Apostle’s Creed
+The Apostle’s Creed

 The Apostles’ Creed is an early summation of doctrine core to Christianity.
-Though discipleship to Jesus is expressed across many traditions, each with unique nuance of doctrine and interpretation of the Scriptures, we recognize brothers and sisters who hold these things to be true:
+Though discipleship to Jesus is expressed across many traditions, each with unique nuance of doctrine and interpretation of the Scriptures, we recognize brothers and sisters who hold these things to be true.

 I believe in God, the Father almighty,